aion-dk/us-dbas/DEV-GUIDELINES.md

 These are Vue Components which _are wired_ to the internet.
 This means that they can call APIs, gather additional information.

 These are also the ones mapped in our routes.

+## Stores

+Stores may be connected to the network, and through these, components can call out into the world.